thingsboard/tbmq/ui-ngx/src/assets/getting-started/guide-java.md

 The Java code below is an example of how to establish a connection to the TBMQ using default credentials `TBMQ WebSockets MQTT Credentials`, subscribe to a topic, and publish a message.

+In case you have changed the `TBMQ WebSockets MQTT Credentials`, don't forget to update the client ID, username, and password in the guide.

 ```bash
 import org.eclipse.paho.mqttv5.client.IMqttMessageListener;
 import org.eclipse.paho.mqttv5.client.MqttClient;